 /01

-Polygon neighborhoods on the map.
-Pull the household list inside (existing roster, neighborhood data, or both).
-Each household gets a record.
+Polygon neighborhoods on the map and pull the household list inside — existing roster, neighborhood data, or both — so each household gets a record.

 /02

-Pick the team.
-Routes auto-order so volunteers don't double back.
-Conversation guide attached to the visit reason — invitation, follow-up, prayer drop-off.
+Pick the team and routes auto-order so volunteers don't double back, with a conversation guide attached to the visit reason — invitation, follow-up, or prayer drop-off.

 /03

-Volunteers run the household screen.
-Notes, family detail, prayer request, event interest.
-Offline-safe; queues for sync when signal returns.
+Volunteers run the household screen, capturing notes, family detail, prayer request, and event interest — all offline-safe so it queues for sync when signal returns.

 /04

-Prayer requests route to the prayer team.
-Newcomers enter the 48-hour follow-up queue.
-Leadership gets a coverage and engagement report at quarter end.
+Prayer requests route to the prayer team, newcomers enter the 48-hour follow-up queue, and leadership gets a coverage and engagement report at quarter end.

 — Outreach types

-A food drive on a Saturday morning and a quarter-long neighborhood ministry program aren't the same job.
-The platform configures around what each outreach is trying to accomplish.
+A food drive on a Saturday morning and a quarter-long neighborhood ministry program aren't the same job, so the platform configures around what each outreach is trying to accomplish.

-Quarterly visit cadence to every household in the parish area.
-Building familiarity over time.
-The visit history compounds — the third visit feels like a friendship, not a cold call.
+A quarterly visit cadence to every household in the parish area builds familiarity over time, and the visit history compounds — the third visit feels like a friendship, not a cold call.

 Captures: Family Details · Prayer Request · Spiritual Interest · Service Need

-Need-based visits.
-Identify households needing assistance, deliver groceries or coats, capture follow-up needs.
-The route is built around stops with deliveries; nothing gets missed.
+Need-based visits where you identify households needing assistance, deliver groceries or coats, and capture follow-up needs — the route is built around stops with deliveries, so nothing gets missed.

 Captures: Need Type · Delivered · Refused · Follow-Up Required

-Mass-invitation campaigns wrapped around a date.
-Track who got an invitation, who said they'd attend, who actually came.
-Follow up the no-shows with a personal touch the next week.
+Mass-invitation campaigns wrapped around a date — track who got an invitation, who said they'd attend, and who actually came, then follow up the no-shows with a personal touch the next week.

 Captures: Invited · Confirmed · Attended · Follow-Up